 No matter what you choose to eat before or after your next workout, remember that consuming more calories than you used during your workout will delay your weight loss.
 And worse, overeating as a reward for working out can make you feel that exercising isn’t providing the benefits you are striving for.
 Keep in mind that exercise and being active has long-term gains that are critical to your health and aren’t always seen in a mirror.

-If you want to reward yourself after a great workout, drink a nice glass of ice water (and 1/2 an OhYeah! bar – see below) and think about how great you’ll feel and look when you are down a(nother) size.
+If you want to reward yourself after a great workout, drink a nice glass of ice water (and 1/2 an OhYeah! bar – see below) and think about how great you’ll look and feel when you are down a(nother) size.
 That’s well worth the effort!

-Ps.
-I haven’t found another bar to compare to the 30 grams of protein in these bars, and the taste is unbelievable.
-I have 1/4 after strength training as my reward for a great workout and at 30 grams of protein per bar, it’s just what my muscles need too.
+I haven’t found another bar to compare to their great taste – it’s unbelievable.
+I have 1/4 after strength training as my reward for a great workout and the protein is just what my muscles need too.
 Try them and see if you like them as much as we do!